ricardodelu/java-database-capstone/schema-design.md

 | `status`            | VARCHAR(255)|                                           | The status of the appointment (e.g., `SCHEDULED`).|

 ### Table: `admin`
 Represents an administrator in the system.
-Note: This table exists in `data.sql` but does not have a corresponding Java model in the core application.

 | Column Name     | Data Type      | Constraints                | Description                  |
 |-----------------|---------------|----------------------------|------------------------------|